- August 2022

 In places the right bank of River Ryburn was comprised of sheer rocks cliffs and/or high stone walls.
 Employing the principles of ‘Safety First – Data Later’ measurements were taken using the contactless measurement feature of the total station removing the need for surveyors to stand atop the steep and potential unstable and slippery banks but still collect the required data.

 A large weir was also present within the survey extents.
-After heavy rainfall at the start of the site the surveyors used their experience to assess the risks posed by higher water levels over the weir.
+After heavy rainfall at the start of the site work the surveyors used their experience to assess the risks posed by higher water levels over the weir.
 Following a discussion and a review of the weather forecast on site it was deemed safer to leave the surveying of the weir to later on in the week.
 Fortunately, after a few days of dry weather the weir could be safely surveyed in full.

-Despite the challenges presented by project the site works were completed within the timeframe allocated and office processing could begin on schedule.
+Despite the challenges presented by the project the site works were completed within the timeframe allocated and office processing could begin on schedule.